okta/okta-developer-docs/packages/@okta/vuepress-site/code/react/okta_react_sign-in_widget/index.md

 ### Connect the Routes

 Our example is using `react-router-dom`.
 By default you can include your components and Routes in `src/App.js`.
-If you need access to particular router properties, such as the `history` object that's used to override the default login flow, you need to create a wrapper component around `<Router>`.
+If you need access to particular router properties, such as the `history` object that's used to override the default sign-in flow, you need to create a wrapper component around `<Router>`.

 Update `src/App.js` to create a Router and call `<AppWithRouterAccess`>` as a child component: